 Give the dog a special toy when you leave

 Kong no longer needs a cover letter.
-In the beginning, it is a toy brand, but they became famous for a specific product: the toy refillable with goodies.
+Initially, it is a toy brand, but they became famous for a specific product: the toy refillable with goodies.
 Beyond the toy itself, which allows the dog to be entertained for a long time, disconnecting his brain from the primary source of anxiety (thinking “I have been left alone”), the trick is to give it only at the time of leaving.
 In this way, you will end up associating this with positive reinforcement.

 Use olfactory rugs

 Olfactory rugs are carpets composed of several pieces of fabric, among which we can hide sweets and other prizes.
 The dog has to use his nose to find them.
-Also, his snout and legs to reach them and finally eat them.
+Also, his snout and legs reach them and finally eat them.
 The rugs provide a simple way to provide entertainment and a reward.